divyabharathynadar/GRIP-TSF/README.md

     This is a simple linear regression task as it involves just two variables.
 Data can be found at http://bit.ly/w-data What will be predicted score if a student study for 9.25 hrs in a day?

-To see the implementation check this link - #link
+To see the implementation check this link - https://github.com/divyabharathynadar/TSF-GRIPNOV23-Task-1_Prediction-using-supervised-machine-learning/blob/main/Task_1.ipynb

 ## Task 2 - Exploring Unsupervised Machine Learning

     From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually.

-To see the implementation check this link - #link
+To see the implementation check this link - https://github.com/divyabharathynadar/TSF-GRIPNOV23-Task-2-Prediction-using-unsupervised-machine-learning/blob/main/Task2.ipynb

 ## Task 6 - Exploring Decision Tree Algorithm